 Alfama is the most ancient area in Libon.
 It survived the 1755 earthquake.

-If you have a stroll here you'll discover some small squares; a maze of narrow streets, restaurants, cafes and shops.
+Have a stroll here and you' ll discover some small squares; a maze of narrow streets, restaurants, cafes and shops.

 Just enjoy Lisbon as much as you can.... you'll want to come back again, im sure!